Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Section 5

 Section five sees the woman in labour and being taken by donkey and cart (or pony and trap) to the local town to be delivered.
-It is night-time and it is raining.
-She is shielded by her shawl and oilskins to protect her but all these layers cannot deflect the ‘direct rebuke and pummel of the town’.
-The couples secret intimacy now becomes a public matter as they have to call on outside help with the delivery.
-Even now at this delicate moment as Ita prepares to give birth, disapproval is vehement:
+It is nighttime and it is raining.
+She is shielded by her shawl and oilskins to protect her, but all these layers cannot deflect the ‘direct rebuke and pummel of the town’.
+The couple’s secret intimacy now becomes a public matter as they have to call on outside help with the delivery.
+Even now, at this delicate moment as Ita prepares to give birth, disapproval is vehement:

 and sullen shadows mutter hate